Convergence rates in the functional CLT for alpha-mixing triangular arrays: Introduction

-We also derive (in particular) in this paper is the ASIP for non-stationary, uniformly bounded, real-valued exponentially fast $\rho$-mixing sequences of random variables with decaying $\phi$-mixing coefficients.
-In particular, our results hold true with exponentially fast decaying $\phi$-mixing coefficients.
-The rates we obtain are of order $o(V_n^{\frac14+\del})$ for any $\del>0$, where $V_n=\text{Var}(S_n)$.
-These results rely on a modification of \cite[Theorem 1.3]{GO} together with the variance linearization technique.
-This also seems to be the first ASIP in the weakly dependent case which is obtained without growth assumptions of $V_n$, besides $\lim_{n\to\infty}V_n=\infty$.
+The rates in \eqref{Rate} are close to the optimal rate $\sig_n^{-1}$, and the main novelty in \eqref{Rate} is that they are obtained under no assumptions on the growth rates of $\text{Var}(S_n)=\sig_n^2$.
+When the latter grows linearly fast in $n$, then the optimal rate $\sig_n^{-1}$ was obtained for several classes of ``mixing" non-stationary sequences, see \cite{St1, Sku, Tik, Ri, HK, HafNonlin, DavH VV, HafYT}.
+In \cite{DolgH} optimal rates were obtained for bounded additive functionals of uniformly elliptic inhomogeneous Markov chains, without any growth rates on $\sig_n$ other than $\sig_n\to\infty$, and \eqref{Rate} shows that without the Markovian assumption, using only mixing properties we get almost optimal rates.

 Finally, we recall that a moderate deviations principle deals with asymptotic behavior of probabilities of the form $\bbP(S_n/c_n\in\Gamma)$, where $c_n$ is a certain normalizing sequence with respect to a certain speed function $s_n$.
-When the $\phi$-mixing coefficients of the array decay stretched exponentially fast (possibly not uniformly in $n$) we prove, in particular, that there are $\gamma_1,\gamma_2>0$ so that for every set Borel set $\Gamma$ whose closer conincide with the closer of its interior we have
+When the $\phi$-mixing coefficients of the array decay stretched exponentially fast (possibly not uniformly in $n$) we prove, in particular, that there are $\gamma_1,\gamma_2>0$ so that for every set Borel set $\Gamma\subset\bbR$ whose closure coincides\footnote{e.g an interval} with the closure of its interior we have

-In the terminology of \cite{DemZet}, such results can be regarded as large deviations principles with the rate function $I(x)=-x^2/2$.
-For sufficiently fast mixing sequences, when the variance of $S_n$ grows linearly fast, such results are obtained using the, so-called, method of cumulants \cite{SaulStat} (see also \cite{Douk2,Ha} and references therein for additional applications of this method for mixing sequences with linearly growing variances).
+In the terminology of \cite{DemZet}, such results can be regarded as a large deviations principle with the rate function $I(x)=-x^2/2$.
+For sufficiently fast mixing sequences, when the variance of $S_n$ grows linearly fast, such results were obtained using the, so-called, method of cumulants \cite{SaulStat} (see also \cite{Douk2,Ha} and references therein for additional applications of this method for mixing sequences whose variance grows linearly fast in $n$).
 This method has proven to be effective also as for locally dependent random variables \cite{Dor}.
-The moderate deviations in this paper are also obtained using the method of cumulants, combined with the ``variance linearization" argument.
-As a by product of our methods we are also able to obtain certain type of Rosenthal type inequalities, showing that for each integer $p>2$,
+The moderate deviations in this paper are also obtained using the method of cumulants, combined with a block partition argument.
+As a by product, we are also able to obtain a certain type of Rosenthal type inequalities, showing that for each integer $p>2$,